hgcl/clara-le/pages/posts/31-friends-sci-fi-and-coppola.md

 ### Sicilian night

 As a taster of our Sicily trip in one week, we watched <cite>The Godfather</cite> directed by Francis Ford Coppola.
 It is a three-hour-long movie from 1972, and _wow_, it does deserve its "classic" label.
-I—surprisingly—really enjoyed the movie and didn't get bored at all. _Consiglio questo film!_
+I — surprisingly — really enjoyed the movie and didn't get bored at all. _Consiglio questo film!_

 ## Experiments